Fraunhofer-AISEC/cmc/doc/cmcd-api.md

 This section describes the serialized messages / payloads of the API endpoints.
 Note that the gRPC APIs only supports protobuf, while the socket and CoAP APIs only support JSON and CBOR.

+All JSON schema definitions can be found [here](./api/json/).
+For each message, the link to the JSON schema definition is provided in the following sections.
+CBOR and protobuf definitions are directly embedded into the document.

 ### Attestation Request

 An attestation request instructs the *cmcd* to generate an attestation report with the specified